SoundaryaSenthil/APMorgan-Project/README.md

 Ensures that only unique files proceed to the staging area.
 Prevents redundant data processing and maintains data integrity.

--Tools and Technologies
+- Tools and Technologies

 The project utilizes various Azure services and tools to accomplish its objectives:

-  Azure Data Factory (ADF): ADF orchestrates and automates data workflows, including the ingestion of CSV files into ADLS and triggering validation processes.
+  1. Azure Data Factory (ADF): ADF orchestrates and automates data workflows, including the ingestion of CSV files into ADLS and triggering validation processes.

-  Databricks: Databricks provides a scalable data analytics platform for executing validation checks efficiently using Python or Scala notebooks.
+  2. Azure Databricks: Databricks provides a scalable data analytics platform for executing validation checks efficiently using Python or Scala notebooks.

-  Azure Data Lake Storage Gen2 (ADLS): ADLS serves as the storage repository for the incoming CSV files, providing a scalable and reliable storage solution for big data processing.
+  3. Azure Data Lake Storage Gen2 (ADLS): ADLS serves as the storage repository for the incoming CSV files, providing a scalable and reliable storage solution for big data processing.
-  Azure SQL Server
+  4. Azure SQL Server
-  SQL server Management Studio
+  5. SQL server Management Studio
-  Azure Key Vault: Key Vault securely stores and manages sensitive credentials, ensuring secure connections between Azure services, such as Databricks and Azure SQL.
+  6. Azure Key Vault: Key Vault securely stores and manages sensitive credentials, ensuring secure connections between Azure services, such as Databricks and Azure SQL.

 - Implementation